 Step 5: Track, Measure, and Iterate

 Measuring the effectiveness of your customer experience initiatives is essential for continuous improvement.
 Set key performance indicators (KPIs) that align with your customer experience goals.
 These include customer satisfaction scores, Net Promoter Score (NPS), or customer retention rates.
-Regularly track these metrics and iterate your customer journey based on the insights gained.
+Use Net Promoter Score software to regularly track these metrics and iterate your customer journey based on the insights gained.

 Software Tools for Visualizing Customer Experience Journey Maps